 Awareness campaigns for employees should include proper mobile device and physical security policies and regulations.
-They should know their responsibilities, e.g. not to leave laptops and mobile phones unattended, who to contact in case of a lost or stolen asset, and watch out for people tailgating.
+They should know their responsibilities, for example, not to leave laptops and mobile phones unattended, who to contact in case of a lost or stolen asset, and to watch out for people tailgating.

 Check if your organization is well prepared for lost and stolen assets:

 - Is your asset inventory complete and up to date?